 “Woody and Maggie” is big (8 1/2” X 11”), bold (lots of primary colors) and all the pictures and maps are hand-drawn.
 It’s engineered extra-tough for the young crowd.
 I had the book printed on heavy paper (100-lb stock), saddle-stitch-bound with an extra-thick cover (120 point board) and wrapped with a dust jacket.
 This is one expedition-grade piece of literature.

 The 40-page, full color, hard-back would be perfect for any 5 to 10-year-old reader on your gift list.
-Remember, Christmas is only a few months away.
 Or you could buy it for yourself.
-Some evenings I just leaf through it and loose myself in the America of windmills and sand dunes.
+Some evenings I just leaf through it and loose myself in the America of windmills, sand dunes and ‘fraidy holes.

 “Woody and Maggie” Back Cover